Make full-host bootdisk image UEFI compatible

 http://fedoraproject.org/wiki/User:Pjones/BootableCDsForBIOSAndUEFI has some notes on changes to mkisofs.

-#6 Updated by Lukas Zapletal 11 months ago
+#6 Updated by Lukas Zapletal over 4 years ago

 - Subject changed from UEFI compatibility/ EFI boot to Make bootdisk images UEFI compatible